National Historical Publications and Records Commission (NHPRC)

 Guidelines for Preserving and Digitizing Videos

 No. However, your proposal should explain your rationale in making this decision.
-Primary considerations may include total costs, schedule, logistics, your existing capacity to do the work in-house, and other considerations.
+Considerations may include total costs, schedule, logistics, and your institution's existing capacity to do the work in-house.

 Do you have examples of the results of previously-funded projects?